sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-forecast/hcpps-rest-ps-forecast.md

 [ACCORDION-BEGIN [Step 2: ](Run the Forecast service in synchronous mode)]

-With the synchronous mode, the HCP predictive service will be waiting until the operation completes to return the response.
+With the synchronous mode, the SAP Cloud Platform predictive service will be waiting until the operation completes to return the response.

 Open a new tab in ***Postman***.